risawitama/verbose-potato/README.md

-## I’m on a whiskey diet.
-I’ve lost three days already.
+## What do you call a droid that takes the long way around?
+R2 detour.